 Double Bass Lessons | Bass Guitar Lessons, Ukulele Lessons | Artist development, Aural Lessons, Ensemble Coaching, Song Writing Workshops, Theory Lessons, Composition Lessons, NCEA Music Tutoring, Online Lessons

-- Qualifications: MMus (Royal Academy of Music), BMus (NZSM), LRAM
+- Qualifications: DMA(NZSM), MMus (Royal Academy of Music), BMus (NZSM), LRAM

 - Styles: Classical, Jazz, Rock, Folk

 - Suitability: 5 years and up Beginner to adavced